Since my early studies in Naturopathic medicine, Ive always been a strong proponent of whey protein, and frankly a fan of shakes, yoghurts and cheese.

 Consumption of dairy based shakes and smoothies in the morning is common practice of athletes.
 Most athletes use dairy, as part of a post-training breakfast regime.
 It makes good sense, with heightened protein-muscle re-synthesis being triggered in the body by both muscle contractions (resistance exercise notably) and higher levels of amino acids in the blood, from whole dairy consumption.

-1. Minimize dairy as much as possible prior to starting exercise training and racing.
-If you do have a low-sugar cereal in the morning – use full cream and water, rather than milk to minimize dairy based protein/sugar stimulation of insulin secretion.
+1) Minimize dairy as much as possible prior to starting exercise training and racing.
+If you start your day with a low-sugar cereal in the morning use full cream and water, rather than milk to minimize dairy based protein/sugar stimulation of insulin secretion.

-3. For post workout dairy shakes, add Whey Protein Isolate (to milk or cream) and MCTs, that has no added sugar, syrups, maltodextrins or sugar alcohols.
-See Revival.
+For post workout dairy shakes, add Whey Protein Isolate (to milk or cream) and MCTs, that has no added sugar, syrups, maltodextrins or sugar alcohols.
+See SFuels Revival.

 Making Yoghurt Great Again